 Discover Cavaillon in the Luberon, its history, places to visit, its famous melon and its via Ferrata.

-Between Alpilles and Luberon, at the crossroads of many roads, you can radiate very easily in the region and appreciate the many facets of our landscapes in the heart of Provence.
+Between Alpilles and Luberon, in the heart of Provence, Cavaillon is at the crossroads, from here you can easily discover the entire region and appreciate the many aspects of our landscapes.

 Walk through the streets of the historic center to understand the history of the city: Antiquity, Middle Ages (Bishopric, Jews of the Pope...) and modern era...

-Let yourself be transported...
+Let yourself be carried away...

-The Musée de l'Hôtel-Dieu and its chapel (built in 1755) is a former hospital acquired at the beginning of the 20th century by a Cavaillonnaise family, Les Jouve.
+The Musée de l'Hôtel-Dieu and its chapel (built in 1755) is a former hospital acquired at the beginning of the 20th century by a local family, Les Jouve.
 It presents the archaeological collections of Cavaillon and its region.
 Currently, the chapel houses a lapidary museum and an exhibition area.

 Located in the heart of the ancient centre, this 18th-century synagogue is a remarkably preserved and recently restored building of great originality.
 It is still in its original context, the ghetto called the Carrière, of the Provencal term meaning the street.
 From the Medieval Synagogue there is still a turret to the north.
-The architectural formula of the synagogues of the Comtat, preserved only in Cavaillon and Carpentras, is unique in the world.
+The architectural pattern of the synagogues of the Comtat, preserved only in Cavaillon and Carpentras, is unique in the world.

-Built on the ruins of Greek and Roman cities that developed at the foot of Saint James Hill, the Hotel d'Agar is a history book in itself, inscribed as a historical monument: Gothic tower of the 15th century with gargoyles, Renaissance ceilings...
-The garden retains the traces of the Roman city uncovered recently.
-Garden of the bishopric until the Revolution, it also housed the “Treasure of Cavaillon”: 300 Roman deniers in silver in perfect condition discovered in 2010.
+Built on the ruins of Greek and Roman cities that developed at the foot of Saint Jacques Hill, the Hotel d'Agar is a history book in itself; it is registered as a historical monument, with its 15th century Gothic tower with gargoyles or Renaissance ceilings...
+Traces of the Roman city were uncovered recently in the garden.
+It then became the bishopric gardens until the Revolution; it also housed the “Treasure of Cavaillon”: 300 Roman denarius (pieces of silver), found in perfect condition in 2010.